-Why should I get a Group B strep test?
+- Why should I get a Group B strep test?

 Testing is the only way to identify whether or not you are carrying GBS.
 If GBS is detected during pregnancy steps can be taken to minimise the risk of your newborn developing the GBS infection.

-When should I take the Group B strep test?
+- When should I take the Group B strep test?

 It is advised to test between 35-37 weeks as our test has a high predictive indicator of whether you will be carrying GBS in the next 5 weeks which is the time you are more likely to go into labour.

-Is it true that GBS carriage can come and go, so isn't worth testing for?
+- Is it true that GBS carriage can come and go, so isn't worth testing for?

 GBS carriage can come and go, however GBS status does not come and go daily.
-Studies show that a GBS status is highly unlikely to change in the next 5 weeks which is why it is advised to test from 35- 37 weeks in pregnancy.
-This ensures that your GBS status is highly likely to be the same when you are most likely to go into labour.
+Studies show that the result from a GBS test is very unlikely to change over the next 5 weeks which is why it is advisable to test from 35- 37 weeks in pregnancy.
+This gives you the best chance of knowing what your GBS status is when you go into labour.

-Do I have to test between 35-37 weeks?
+- Do I have to test between 35-37 weeks?

-If the test is taken before 35 weeks the status may change by the time of delivery.
-If the test is taken after 37 weeks although it can give you a good indication whether you will have the GBS carriage at the time of delivery the results may not come back in time as you could go into labour without knowing your GBS status.
+If the test is taken before 5 weeks before birth, your GBS carriage status may have changed by the time of delivery.
+If the test is taken after 37 weeks it will still give you a good indication whether you are carrying GBS for the next 5 weeks, but the results may not come back in time so you could go into labour without knowing your GBS status.

-I am over 37 weeks pregnant, can I still test for GBS?
+- I am over 37 weeks pregnant, can I still test for GBS?

-Is the Strepelle test reliable?
+- Is the Strepelle test reliable?

 Yes!
 We use the Enriched Culture Medium test which is recognised as the gold standard for detecting GBS carriage.
 When the result is performed within 5 weeks of delivery a negative test is 96% predictive to remain negative at the time of delivery and positive test is 87% predictive to remain positive at the time of delivery.

-How do I take the test?
+- How do I take the test?

-How does the test work?
+- How does the test work?

-How are results received?
+- How are results received?

-SMS, email or by post – the choice is yours.
+SMS or by post – the choice is yours.
 You will be asked for your preference in the form provided.

-How long will I have to wait to receive results?
+- How long will I have to wait to receive results?

-What do my test results mean?
+- What do my test results mean?

 If your result is positive you should contact your midwife or healthcare provider as soon as possible.

-I received a positive result what now?
+- I received a positive result what now?

-Whilst we understand a positive result may be concerning to you, the good news is that you can protect your baby.
-The first step is to provide your Strepelle results letter to your Midwife or health care provider who will tailor a plan for treatment when you are in labour.
+Whilst we understand a positive result may be concerning to you, the good news is that you can help protect your baby.
+The first step is to provide your Strepelle results letter to your Midwife or health care provider who will ensure you will be offered intravenous antibiotics when you are in labour.

-What is the treatment for GBS?
+- What is the preventative medicine against GBS?

-Must I have antibiotics if I am GBS positive?
+- Must I have antibiotics if I am GBS positive?

-Are antibiotics harmful to me or my baby?
+- Are antibiotics harmful to me or my baby?

 • 1 in 10,000 of the mother developing a severe allergic reaction (anaphylaxis) and